-We rate Geico at 4.5 stars out of 5.0.
+We rate Geico at 4.6 stars out of 5.0.
 The J.D.
-Power 2019 Auto Claims Satisfaction Study gave Geico a score of 3 out of 5, and AM Best gives Geico an A++ financial strength rating.
+Power 2021 Auto Claims Satisfaction Study gave Geico a score of 881/1,000 points, and AM Best gives Geico an A++ financial strength rating.
 Geico is low-cost and highly recommended.
 It’s a good place to start when comparing quotes.

 Geico’s insurance company code is 35882 with the NAIC.
 Read more about the provider in our complete Geico auto insurance review.